Skip to main content

 As described earlier, rise time depicts the time difference between two points on the rising pulse in response to an input step signal.
 The 3 dB bandwidth is defined as the frequency at which the voltage or current amplitude of the signal has declined to 70.7% of the reference amplitude.
 Fundamentally, it measures the frequency response.

-These correlated parameters indicate the ability of the system to retaliate to sudden changes in an input signal.
+These correlated parameters indicate the ability of the system to respond to sudden changes in an input signal.
 The relationship between rise time and 3 dB bandwidth can be smoothly estimated by considering the time and frequency response of an ideal RC low-pass filter.

 Ꞇr = 0.35 / f 3dB

 This expression can not fetch accurate outcomes in a real-time situation.
 To obtain the exact result, the parameter of interest can be directly calculated using transfer functions.
-If the value of one of these parameters is known, you can calculate the other by involving techniques based on the Fourier transform.
+If the value of one of these parameters is known, you can calculate the other by using techniques based on the Fourier transform.

-Edge speed in TDR impedance measurements
+2. Edge speed in TDR impedance measurements

-Impedance is measured on the flat top of the pulse, not on the edge.
-So, what is the relevance of the edge speed?
 Edge speed does determine measurement resolution: i.e., a fast edge will reveal a short discontinuity; slower edges can see only longer discontinuities.
 Yet, because fast edges do respond to short discontinuities, they react greatly to the discontinuity of the probe tip, the signal injection pads, vias, and the discontinuity (typically) of the test trace at the injection point.
-For example, where a differential pair spreads out to reach the probe pads.
-This results in waveform aberrations that will typically mask or distort the test region of the measurement waveform.

-Aberrations or ringing effects on TDR impedance measurements
+3. Aberrations or ringing effects on TDR impedance measurements

 Aberrations are like preconceived notions.
 PCB ringing is an example of aberrations in the incident pulse.
 Aberrations reach the discontinuity before the incident pulse and start generating the reflections.
 These early reflections reduce the TDR resolution, resulting in closely spaced discontinuities being unidentified.